 - You can use any size shrimp that you like and cut it into bite-sized chunks.
-I recommend that you get uncooked shrimp for best flavor.
+I recommend to get uncooked shrimp for best flavor.

-- If jalapeno pepper is not available you can use ¼ green bell pepper instead.
+- If jalapeno pepper is not available you can substitute ¼ green bell pepper instead.

-1. Cooke the pasta.
+Step 1.
+Cook the pasta.
 Meanwhile, prep vegetables, sausage and shrimp.

-This dish is very spicy.
+This sauce is quite spicy.
 The chipotle chili, the adobo sauce and the smoked hot paprika powder all pack quite a bit of heat.

 How to store leftovers:

-You can store sauce and pasta in separate, airtight containers in the fridge for up to 1 day.
+You can store the sauce in an airtight container in the fridge for up to 1 day.
 Reheat in the microwave or on the stovetop.
-(Don’t store pasta and sauce in the same container because the pasta will soak up the moisture out of the sauce and dry it out.)
+(Don't store the sauce along with pasta because the pasta will soak the moisture out of the sauce and dry it out.)

 About chipotle pepper in adobo sauce: